Maybe Accepting Guests

 I'm an audiovisual producer with particular studies and interests in sound design, sound recording and sound postproduction for films.
 I normally work as a freelance recording TV shows, making scripts, producing videoclips and more.
 But the most important, I am passionate about transmiting, sharing and learning all kinds of knowledge, so trying to understand the world is my favorite activity.

-I love hearing all kind of well-made music (my fav now is folk, gypsy jazz and R&B).
+I love hearing all kind of well-made music.
 I play some guitar, keyboard and ukulele (all self-taught).
 Music is my loyal companion and my favorite language.

 I am adventurous, curious, friendly, open, free and a happy girl.